-In all five books, the authors question the motivation of health activists who did not toe the agribusiness/USDA/chemical company/food processor party line.
-Anybody who disagreed with the voices of authority on issues of nutrition and health were attacked, sometimes very mean-spiritedly, and their integrity and motivation was called into question, suggesting that their activism was motivated by cashing in on their nutritional answer.
-In A Smoking Gun, Whelan suggested that Ralph Nader was in the pay of the tobacco companies, taking it easy on them while attacking other enemies of public health.
+In all five books, the authors questioned the motivation of health activists who did not toe the agribusiness/USDA/chemical company/food processor party line.
+Anybody who disagreed with the voices of authority on issues of nutrition and health were attacked, sometimes very mean-spiritedly, and their integrity and motivation was called into question, with Stare and Whelan suggesting that their activism was motivated by cashing in on their nutritional answer.
+In A Smoking Gun, Whelan suggested that Ralph Nader was in the pay of the tobacco companies, as he took it easy on them while attacking other enemies of public health.

 Whelan is Stare's professional descendant in more ways than one.
-Many years ago she founded, and ever since has been the president of, the American Council on Science and Health (ACSH).
-Her position at ACSH earns her more than $200,000 per year.
+Many years ago she founded, and ever since has been the president of, the American Council on Science and Health ("ACSH").
+Her position at ACSH earned her more than $200,000 per year in the 1990s, and the ACSH is still around in 2014, with her at the helm.
 In 1985, she published her magnum opus, Toxic Terror.
 In Toxic Terror, she again questioned the motivation of anybody who fought the proliferation of corporate chemicals.
 She also wrote proudly of her motivation for writing Toxic Terror, as a “concerned American citizen, taxpayer, wife and mother.”
 In Toxic Terror, Whelan defended DDT, Nuclear Energy, PCBs, PBBs, formaldehyde, dioxin, and pesticides.
-Her defenses of chemical poisons and nuclear energy were dubious, and I spent many days researching her work in Toxic Terror.
+Her defenses of chemical poisons and nuclear energy were dubious, and I spent many days studying Toxic Terror.

 "Perhaps it would be best to say that she enthusiastically embraces the chemicals-are-safe philosophy of those who happen to support her financially.
 People ought to know that so they can digest her views with whatever grains of salt they deem necessary."

 How did Whelan react to such a scandalous disclosure?
 In 1990, the ACSH stopped publishing its funding sources.
-In Kurtz' article, Whelan was quoted as saying, "I'm very proud of my corporations.
+In Kurtz's article, Whelan was quoted as saying, "I'm very proud of my corporations.
 I put their names all over my literature."
 Not anymore.
-Hit the ACSH web site today and try finding the names of its corporate sponsors.
+Hit the ACSH website today and try finding the names of its corporate sponsors.
 Whelan's and Stare's repeated attacks were shocking enough, but their hypocrisy was astounding.

-Whelan's attacks on Ralph Nader's funding and the motivation of others appear a tad disingenuous, something that Kurtz reported on.
-Yes, some of the money that funded the Nader-related Center for Science in the Public Interest came from tobacco heirs; people who inherited tobacco fortunes handed down for generations, and were donating some of it to "liberal" causes.
+Whelan's attacks on Ralph Nader's funding and the motivation of others appear a little disingenuous, which Kurtz also reported on.
+Yes, some of the money that funded the Nader-related Center for Science in the Public Interest came from tobacco heirs who inherited tobacco fortunes handed down for generations, and were donating some of it to "liberal" causes.
 That is very different from Whelan getting money directly from corporations (or "foundations" that they fund) whose products she defends.

-Whelan, to her credit, hit the nail on the head in defending herself.
-She said,
+Whelan, to her credit, addressed the situation in defending herself.
+She said:

 "Everyone is funded by someone…if you consider the possibility that we do believe in what we are doing - it is wrong to terrify people about trace levels of chemicals that cause cancer in mice - where would you get the money?
 Where would such money come from that would not be tainted?"

-How about from the public that you say you are protecting, not the corporations who produce those chemicals?
+I have an idea: how about from the public that you say you are protecting, not the corporations that produce the chemicals that you defend?
 The funding issue is corrupting, and every organization faces it whether it is idealistic or not.
-Instead of challenging a system that makes prostitutes out of people such as Whelan, Whelan is at the head of the line with her hand out.
+Instead of challenging a system that makes prostitutes out of people such as Whelan, Whelan was at the head of the line with her hand out.

-On the ACSH web site today, they state the position that is also discussed in Kurtz's article, which is that ACSH is "independent."
-Whelan presents herself as the heroine, standing up to her corporate donors when they try telling her what to write.
-It seems that many corporate donors have made the mistake of assuming that Whelan and ACSH are there to follow their orders.
-When they try giving Whelan her marching orders, she tells them quite righteously that they are not that kind of organization.
+On the ACSH web site, they stated the position that is also discussed in Kurtz's article, which is that ACSH is "independent."
+Whelan presented herself as the heroine as she stood up to her corporate donors when they tried telling her what to write.
+It seems that many corporate donors made the mistake of assuming that Whelan and ACSH were there to follow their orders.
+When they tried giving Whelan her marching orders, she told them quite righteously that they were not that kind of organization.
 Whelan's attitude is something that Noam Chomsky and others remark on about the mainstream media.
 When responding to the devastating charges of Manufacturing Consent, media personnel have protested that they never get a call from the Pentagon or the corporate boardroom, telling them what to write.
 That defense betrays simplistic thinking.
 As Chomsky and others point out, the system works far more subtly than that.
 The way that the media, and any institution works, is that those who absorb the indoctrination become cogs in the machine.
 Those who do not absorb the indoctrination, failing to believe the "right" way, do not rise through the ranks.
 Institutions are not consciously self-destructive.
-People who challenge the basic tenets of the institution are weeded out in one way or another.
+People who challenge the basic tenets of the institution are eliminated in one way or another.

 Journalists and investigators who challenge large corporations or other powerful organizations will find themselves under attack.
 Sometimes, they die suddenly and mysteriously, as Danny Casolaro and Paul Wilcher did.
 More commonly, their careers are scuttled, as what happened to Peter Arnett, April Oliver, Jack Smith, Gary Webb, Ray Bonner and others.